Basketball Court Boundary Lines

 Stepping On The Boundary Lines

-If a player steps on any part of the boundary lines or crosses the sidelines and baselines in any way, he is out of bounds.
+If a player steps on any part of the boundary lines or crosses the sidelines and baselines in any way, they are out of bounds.
 An inbounds pass for the other team at the spot of the infraction is the result of this turnover.

 Last To Touch The Ball